robnijssen/Robot-With-Character/README.md

 ## Setting up the ethernet connection:

 Plug in a cable from the control box to the computer.
 If you haven't already: Go to network settings and edit the wired connection that just appeared.
 Go to IPv4 Settings.
 Change the method to manual.
-Then go to the Addressess box:
+Then go to the Addressess box and make this changes:

 Adress: Look at what the robot's ip is.
 Your ip should have the first two parts the same as the bot and the last one different than the robot, for example: bot's ip is 192.168.66.3, enter 192.168.66.4 as your own.

 Netmask: 24

 Gateway: 255.255.255.0

 ## Running this package: